-Actually, millions of people with this condition—up to 24 percent, according to the National Institutes of Health—have never had a cigarette.
+Actually, millions of people with this condition—approximately 25 percent, according to the National Institutes of Health—have never had a cigarette.
 Being sick is not something to feel guilty about.
 That said, COPD is associated with smoking, and taking steps to quit is never a bad idea.

 COPD may not be reversible, but it is treatable.
 People with COPD have treatment options available to them that can help.
 “Maintenance” treatments include options that can help reduce inflammation in the walls of the airways and may also work to relax the muscles around the airway wall, helping keep them open.